vivshaw/zettel/pages/wheel encoder.md

+---
-tags:: sensors
+tags: sensors
-alias:: joint encoder
+alias: joint encoder
+---

 - uses a patterned wheel with an optic sensor to determine how far a motor has turned.
 	- if we also want direction, we can use two offset disks and check which disk we saw first.